tehr0b/fbomb/README.md

 fbomb
 =====

-Usage: fbomb <file> <time increment> <chart title>
+Usage: fbomb [file] [time increment] [chart title]

+Requires that the file be in .srt format

-Creates histograms showing the distributions of fbomb's in movie subtitles
+Creates histograms showing the distributions of fbombs in movie subtitles